Siterizer/new-world-fishing-bot/README.md

   ![alt text](https://i.imgur.com/0302u4A.png)

 # Support
-* Finally, after 2 weeks of the game release i am able to receive donations in Bitcoin.
+* Finally, after 2 weeks of the game release i am able to receive donations:
+  * Bitcoin Wallet addess: 3KpsEkGrMz1F9uxSgDbw92jvGqa5JoQpEC
-Wallet addess: 3KpsEkGrMz1F9uxSgDbw92jvGqa5JoQpEC\
+  * ETH Wallet addess: 0x335d217961a839899ee03a9a78b56fb77cba95b3\
   Thank you for your support, i gonna buy some coke for that :DD

 # Usage guide
 * Before you start fishing you need to indicate correct fishing positions\